benjaminkott/bootstrap_package/Documentation/Introduction/Index.rst

 Introduction
 ==============================

-The Boostrap Package is a Theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.1.1
+The Boostrap Package is a Theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.2.0

 Features
 ==============================

-* Full configured TypoScript setup
+* Full configured TypoScript Setup provided as Static Template
-* Completly adjustable via TypoScript
+* Completely adjustable via TypoScript Constants
 * Preconfigured RealURL for SEO-Friendly URLs

+  * Apache Configuration included

 * TYPO3 CMS rendering is adjusted to the needs of `Bootstrap CSS Framework <http://getbootstrap.com/>`_

   * Layouts for all Content Elements
   * Section Frames

-* Bootstrap specific content elements
+* Bootstrap specific Content Elements

   * Carousel
   * Accordion